Kavana-Priya/VECTOR/README.md

 Obtain Hi-C data in .hic format from a public database such as the 4D Nucleome Data Portal or GEO.

 2. Extract Region Using straw
-Use Juicebox's straw tool to extract a specific genomic region from the .hic file into a sparse matrix format.
+Use Juicebox's straw tool to extract a specific genomic region from the .hic file into a sparse matrix format.Ensure your matrix is in a format readable by the entropy.py script (e.g., tab-separated).
-3. Fill Sparse Matrix

-The extracted data is used to build a full matrix.
-Ensure your matrix is in a format readable by the entropy.py script (e.g., tab-separated).
+`    python preprocess.py
+`

 4. Run Entropy Analysis
 Run the Python script to compute Von Neumann entropy from the matrix:

-    python VECTOR.py
+`    python VECTOR.py
+`
 5. Output

 The entropy values are saved to a .csv file for downstream analysis or visualization.